Valentine’s Day and Gaslighting

 Valentine’s Day Packed with Anticipation

-Because this tiny day out of 365 is intenesely magnified and can be hugely hurtful, I wanted to find out more about this day.
+Because this tiny day out of 365 is intensely magnified and can be hugely hurtful, I wanted to find out more about this day.
 This one day we expect so much of – and often get little from aside from a sad-sad day, or worse.
 So, I did a little online digging to investigate why this day is given so much weight.

 Is Valentine’s Day Based in Gaslighting?